apple-avadhesh/apple-avadhesh.github.io/_posts/2022-02-10-iOS-Detect-Keystrokes-globally-(macOS-Keystroke-logging).md

 }
 ```

-__Note__: The above code will present the alert for permission, navigate to Privacy tab under __System Preferences__ > __Security & Privacy__ and clicking on the App's checkbox should enable accessibility for the app.
+> The above code will present the alert for permission, navigate to Privacy tab under __System Preferences__ > __Security & Privacy__ and clicking on the App's checkbox should enable accessibility for the app.
+{: .prompt-info }

 ![AccessibilityPermissionAllowed](//images.ctfassets.net/uhmar3aa2ux0/2UYUrqzDtgISSGvO5Sazh1/1460a083d064c35f3926e89ebbad6774/Screenshot_2022-02-14_at_10.07.33_AM.png)